 Where Are Sacrificial Twigs In Elden Ring?

-The sacrificial twig can be bought from the Isolated Merchant available at the sleeping peninsula.
+The Isolated Merchant at the sleeping peninsula can buy the sacrificial twig.
 The sale price for this talisman is 3,000 Runes, which might sound a bit steep.
-However, it is all worth it considering the passive effect.
+However, it is all worth it, considering the passive effect.

-If you are having no trouble retrieving your runes then it might not be a worthwhile investment.
-But if you are someone that wants to skip the hassle of dealing with unneeded chores then try purchasing one, you might like it a lot.
+If you have no trouble retrieving your runes, it might not be a worthwhile investment.
+But if you want to skip the hassle of dealing with unneeded chores, try purchasing one; you might like it a lot.